-This topic contains 4 replies, has 1 voice, and was last updated by Brian 3 years, 2 months ago.
+- This topic has 4 replies, 1 voice, and was last updated 4 years, 2 months ago by Brian.

 just wondering if anyone had thoughts on this nytimes graphic from 2011.

 The Standard & Poor’s 500-stock index has posted double-digit gains for the second year in a row.
 But the index is still below where it was in early 1999.

 Ed Easterling, who runs an investment management and research firm from Corvallis, Oregon, faced similar questions a decade ago.
 In the summer of 2001, Mr. Easterling had a debate with a client about whether investors should expect to achieve long-term average returns in the future.

 At the time, the average individual investor expected that the stock market would return about 10 percent a year over the next 10 to 20 years — or about 7 percent after inflation — according to surveys by the University of Michigan’s Survey Research Center, as well as UBS and Gallup.

 But historical averages can vary widely depending on their starting and ending points.
 For example, averages that start before the 1929 crash are substantially different from those that start after it, and Mr. Easterling felt that choosing a single date was arbitrary.
 In response, he created the chart above, which shows annualized returns based on thousands of possible combinations of market entry and exit.